 Title 40, TAC, Part 20, Chapter 815, Unemployment Insurance specifies that, if the funding source does not qualify the training for automatic approval, training may be approved if the claimant’s current occupation is not a high-demand occupation and the training is for an occupation that is in-demand.

-Boards must ensure that assessments of TWC-approved training are made in the following situations:
+TWC and Boards must ensure that Workforce Solutions Office staff assessments of TWC-approved training are made in the following situations:

 Tele-Center staff advises the claimant to contact a Workforce Solutions Office if questions arise regarding approval of training.